 - $35,700 for Foreigners

 Therefore, without SRS, your taxable income would be your employment income minus your personal reliefs.
-With SRS, your taxable income would be even lesser as it would take into consideration your SRS contributions.
+With SRS, your taxable income would be even lower as it would take into consideration your SRS contributions.

 Refer to our infographic for a numerical illustration of how much you could save in taxes with SRS.